joshuahuttger/Blizzard/README.md

 # Blizzard
-Project for experimenting with Spring Boot
+Project for experimenting with FastAPI